-F-51.
+F-52.
 Workplace Accommodations for Lactating Employees

 The National Education Association believes that all workplaces must provide lactating employees with safe, clean, comfortable, appropriate, and private facilities to express breast milk.
-The Association also believes that employers must work with such employees to provide reasonable accommodations within their workday to express breast milk.
-(2021)
+The Association also believes that employers must work with such employees to provide reasonable accommodations within their workday to express breast milk, and that no employee should face discrimination or retaliation for requesting such accommodations.
+(2021, 2023)

-F-52.
+F-53.
 Medication and Medical Services in Schools